iyioio/common/packages/convo-lang/README.md

 ```

 ## Using the convo-lang extension
-With the convo vscode extension install you can execute convo scripts directly in vscode.
+With the convo vscode extension installed, you can execute convo scripts directly in vscode.
 Just
-press __(CMD+R)__ to run a script.
+press **(CMD+R)** to run a script.

 You can also run snippets of convo scripts that are embedded in other
 document types.
-Just highlight the convo code you want to run and open the command pallet and
+Just highlight the convo code you want to run, open the command palette, and
-search for "Complete Convo Conversation" and press enter, then the snippet will be opened in a new
+search for "Complete Convo Conversation" and press enter.
+Then the snippet will be opened in a new
 convo file and completed.
 This is great for quick prototyping and testing prompts in your application
-without having to start you full application.
+without having to start your full application.

 ## Using the CLI
 The convo CLI can be used to execute convo scripts from the command line